-Container Sizes: 24-, 32-, 64-, and 96-gallon Carts (or comparable size approved by the City); and by Customer, unless the Customer has received a Collection frequency waiver for Solid Waste in accordance with Section 4.12.2, in which case service frequency shall be not less than one (1) time per fourteen (14) days.
+Containers: Container Sizes: Carts, Bins 24-, 32-, 64-, and 96-gallon Carts (or comparable size approved by the City); and 1-, 2-, 3-, 4-, 5-, 6-, and 8-cubic yard Bins as requested by Customer.
+Service Frequency: Up to six (6) times per week but not less than one (1) time per week, as requested by Customer, unless the Customer has received a Collection frequency waiver for Solid Waste in accordance with Section 4.12.2, in which case service frequency shall be not less than one (1) time per fourteen (14) days.
+Service Location: Curbside or other Customer-selected service location at the Multi-Family Premises.
+Acceptable Materials: Solid Waste Prohibited Materials: Recyclable Materials, Organic Materials, Excluded Waste